AdrianJendo/AlgoVote/README.md

 ## Donations

-Donations to support the maintenance, continued development, and scaling of this app are more than welcome :blush:.
+Donations to support the maintenance, continued development, and scaling of this app are more than welcome :blush:

 ### Bitcoin